morganbanet/morganbanet/README.md

 I'm familiar with React, JavaScript, Node.js, MongoDB, Puppeteer, Python, Git, and a few other languages, libraries, and frameworks.

-Please contact me via email or mobile if you would like to work with me.<br><br>
+Please contact me via the email or mobile on my CV if you would like to work with me.<br>

-Many thanks,<br>
-Alex Morgan

 <b>Certifications:</b> <br>
 CompTIA ITF+ | May 2024 <br>